 The school will do everything possible to ensure the safety of your child.
-Monthly fire drills and periodic lockdowns & severe weather drills will be held.
+Monthly fire drills and periodic severe weather drills will be held.
+Another part of our safety program is a sign-in pass policy for all visitors to enter the building.
+Please come by the office to get a pass before going to any other part of the building.